 Being Interspecies Master thesis

-Attempts to Belong with Sheep - Gestures to Become with Fungi Collaborative research with more-than-humans
+Attempts to Belong with Sheep - Gestures to Become with Fungi

-With Jahnavee Baruah
+Collaborative research with more-than-humans: With Jahnavee Baruah

 The practical collaborative component of the thesis emphasises the importance of shared craft activities in knowledge building and broadening perspectives.
 They collaborated with and got deeply inspired by Jahnavee Baruah, and different communities in Finland (farmers, spinners, makers).
-Attempting to connect with more-than-humans and the Land, they question domestication, our feelings of belonging and becoming together.
+Attempting to connect with more-than- humans and the Land, they question domestication, our feelings of belonging and becoming together.
 They were researching ways in which sourcing materials (Finnish wool and fungi) influences the making process and strengthens our interspecies relationships.

 This thesis attempts to open discussion on interspecies communication and more-than-human agency, combining written talks, essays and stories, installations, workshops, and textiles.
+The researched was shared as a publication designed by Emese Veszely and during Be-Longing MA exhibition at Aalto V2 Gallery, Maa-Tila Gallery, The FLAT Festival and The Dutch Design Week in 2024.

 Thank you Aulikki, Saimi Parikka, Natasa Hodosi, Maija Vaara, Ilta Hämäri, Maija Fagerlund, Tiina Saivo, Petra Haikonen, Lucy Davis, Kirsi Niinimäki, Leonardo Uribe Hidalgo, Mithila Mohan, Thank you to the Sheep, Mushrooms and Forest.